 Please click on request a special effects permit to get started.
 You will need stunt liability insurance with a limit not less than $5 million each occurrence.
 Please click on Insurance Information for a list of frequently asked questions.

 Yes, provided the insurance is still in effect.
 Most certificates have a specific length of active time plus a cancellation time frame.
 The FTC will hold your insurance certificates on file until they expire.

-Once you have submitted the student permit application to the FTC and the FTC has obtained approval from the county/municipal/taxing district, the FTC will email/fax the student permit application back to you.
+Once you have submitted the student permit application to the FTC and the project has been given approval from the county/municipal/taxing district, the FTC will email/fax the student permit application back to you for signature.
 You and your professor/teacher/school representative will need to sign the document and fax/email the document back to the FTC.
 The FTC will then issue the official authorized permit.
-Authorized permits will be signed by an FTC representative and assigned a permit number on the top right hand side of the permit.
+Authorized permits will be signed by a representative and assigned a permit number on the top right hand side of the permit.
 Please keep authorized student permits with you for inspection while on location, should it be requested by a local authority.

 Office hours are from 8:30am-5:00pm, Monday-Friday.
 If you have a production emergency, the FTC’s Management team is available to you 24/7.

 Director of Operations & Productions - Christy Andreoni 407.947.3086